vollmond23/gridnine/README.md

 # Gridnine
-Testing task for Java Junior position from Gridnine
+Testing task for Java Junior position from Gridnine.
+Made by Golovitskiy Mikhail